makekevinweb/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-*2-strncpy.c copies a portion of a string to another *3-strcmp.c compares two strings together *4-rev_array.c reverses an arrays of n integers
+*2-strncpy.c copies a portion of a string to another *3-strcmp.c compares two strings together *4-rev_array.c reverses an arrays of n integers *5-string_toupper.c changes lowercase letters to uppercase letters *6-cap_string.c capitalizes all words of a string *7-leet.c encodes a string into 1337
+*100-rot13.c encodes a string using ROT 13